Ryan Stiles

-Ryan Lee Stiles (born April 22, 1959) is an American-Canadian actor, comedian, and producer whose work is often associated with improvisational comedy.
-He is best known for his work on the original British series and American version of Whose Line Is It Anyway? and for his role as Lewis Kiniski on The Drew Carey Show.
+Ryan Lee Stiles (born April 22, 1959) is an American-Canadian comedian and actor.
+His work is often associated with improvisational comedy.
+He is best known for his work on Whose Line Is It Anyway? (both the original British version and the subsequent American version) and for his role as Lewis Kiniski on The Drew Carey Show.
 He also played Herb Melnick on the CBS comedy Two and a Half Men and was a performer on the show Drew Carey's Improv-A-Ganza.

-Early life and career
+Early life, family and education

-The youngest of five children, Ryan Stiles was born in Seattle to Canadian parents Irene and Sonny Stiles.
-He grew up with his mother, a homemaker, and his father, a supervisor at a Vancouver-based Canadian fish processing plant.
-When he was ten, his family moved to Vancouver, British Columbia.
-Ryan Stiles attended R.C.
+The youngest of five children, Ryan Stiles was born in Seattle to Canadian parents Irene Stiles, a homemaker; and Sonny Stiles, a supervisor at a fish processing plant.
+When Ryan was ten years old, his family relocated to Vancouver, British Columbia.

+Stiles attended R.C.
 Palmer Junior Secondary School and Richmond Senior Secondary in Richmond, British Columbia.
-Although he was a good student, Stiles has admitted that "being a high-school senior gave [him] too much freedom."
-He got so carried away with his flexible schedule that at age 17, he quit school a few months shy of graduation.
+Although he was a good student, Stiles has admitted that "being a high-school senior gave...too much freedom."
+He got so carried away with his flexible schedule that, at age 17, he quit school a few months shy of graduation.